Tuition Fees and Cost of Living in Poland for International Students

 Renting a Bike

-Cities in Poland also provide integrated rental bike systems for places inaccessible by public transportation.
+Cities in Poland also provide integrated rental bike systems for places inaccessible for public transportation.
 Each city has its own system, often accessible through mobile applications like Nextbike.
-Initial 30 minutes are usually free, with a 1 PLN charge after an hour.
+For the cost, the initial 30 minutes are usually free, with a 1 PLN charge after an hour.

 Traveling Across Poland by Train